ktor-doc-jp/ktor-doc-jp/pages/features/status-pages.md

 ### Exceptions

 The exception configuration can provide simple interception patterns for calls that result in a thrown exception.
-In the most basic case, a 500 HTTP status code can be configured for any exception.
+In the most basic case, a 500 HTTP status code can be configured for any exceptions.

 ```kotlin
 install(StatusPages){